jovalie/linux4jamaica/content/_index.md

 Welcome to Linux4Jamaica, an American organization dedicated to bridging the digital divide by upcycling expired Chromebooks in the United States and distributing them to schools in Jamaica.

 Chromebooks used in the American education system have a built-in "expiration date".
 These computers are often rendered unusable to anybody without a high degree of technical expertise.
 31.8 million Chromebooks were purchased globally in the first year of the COVID-19 pandemic, many which will expire within 4 years.
-If the lifespan of the Chromebooks sold in 2020 was doubled, it could result in a reduction of 4.6 million tons of CO2e emissions, which is equivalent to removing 900,000 cars from the road for a year [PRIG, April 2023](https://publicinterestnetwork.org/wp-content/uploads/2023/04/PIRG-Chromebook-Churn.pdf).
+If the lifespan of the Chromebooks sold in 2020 was doubled, it could result in a reduction of 4.6 million tons of CO2e emissions, which is equivalent to removing 900,000 cars from the road for a year [{PRIG, April 2023)](https://publicinterestnetwork.org/wp-content/uploads/2023/04/PIRG-Chromebook-Churn.pdf).

 ![Chromebooks from a school system that are no longer usable.
 Image credit: Peter Mui](/images/chromebook-churn-peter-mui.png)
 *Chromebooks from a school system that are no longer usable.
 Image credit: Peter Mui*